-The Eastern Gulf of Alaska (EGOA) regulatory area for groundfish management encompasses all waters from Dixon Entrance (54° 30' N latitude) northwestward along the outer coast to 144° W longitude (Figure 1).
+The Eastern Gulf of Alaska (EGOA) regulatory area for groundfish management encompasses all waters from Dixon Entrance (54°30'N latitude) northwestward along the outer coast to 144° W longitude.
 Seven state groundfish management areas have been established in Southeast Alaska and occur within the Southeast District (Figure 1).
-The Icy Bay Subdistrict (IBS) was added to the Southeast District in 1999 and includes the waters between 140° and 144° W longitude and waters of Yakutat Bay north of a line at 59° 30' N latitude, extending seaward from Ocean Cape to 140° W longitude.
-Four of the management areas-East Yakutat (EYKT) Section, Northern Southeast Outside (NSEO) Section, Central Southeast Outside (CSEO) Section, and Southern Southeast Outside (SEO) Subdistrict.
+The Icy Bay Subdistrict (IBS) was added to the Southeast District in 1999 and includes the waters between 140° and 144°W longitude and waters of Yakutat Bay north of a line at 59°30'N latitude, extending seaward from Ocean Cape to 140°W longitude.
+Four of the management areas-East Yakutat (EYKT) Section, Northern Southeast Outside (NSEO) Section, Central Southeast Outside (CSEO) Section, and Southern Southeast Outside (SSEO) Section-are along the outer coast of Southeast Alaska and make up the Southeast Outside (SEO) Subdistrict.
 The remaining two areas, Northern Southeast Inside (NSEI) Subdistrict and Southern Southeast Inside (SSEI) Subdistrict, are in internal waters.
-For the purposes of lingcod (Ophiodon elongatus) and black (Sebastes melanops) rockfish management the southern areas are redefined as two sectors, Southern Southeast Internal Waters (SSEIW) and Southern Southeast Outer Coast (SSEOC) (Figure 2).
+For lingcod (Ophiodon elongatus) and black rockfish (Sebastes melanops) management, the southern areas are redefined as two sectors, Southern Southeast Internal Waters (SSEIW) and Southern Southeast Outer Coast (SSEOC; Figure 2).

-The Alaska Department of Fish and Game (department) has management jurisdiction over all groundfish resources within state waters in the EGOA area.
-State waters include all internal waters of Southeast Alaska and Yakutat Bay, and waters within three mi of shore along the outer coast.
-In addition, an amendment to the Gulf of Alaska Federal Groundfish Fisheries Management Plan (FMP) defers management of demersal shelf rockfish (DSR) in both state and federal waters in the SEO district (outer coastal waters east of 140° W longitude) to the state.
-Black and blue rockfish were removed from the FMP in 1998 and dark rockfish in 2009; management responsibility for these species was transferred to the State of Alaska.
+The Alaska Department of Fish and Game (ADF&G or department) has management jurisdiction over all groundfish resources within state waters in the EGOA area.
+State waters include all internal waters of Southeast Alaska and Yakutat Bay, and waters within three miles of shore along the outer coast.
+In addition, an amendment to the Gulf of Alaska Federal Groundfish Fisheries Management Plan (FMP) defers management of demersal shelf rockfish (DSR) in both state and federal waters in the SEO district (outer coastal waters east of 140°W longitude) to the state.
+Black and blue rockfish were removed from the FMP in 1998 and dark rockfish in 2009, transferring management responsibility for these species to the department.
 Lingcod are under state jurisdiction in both state and federal waters.

-In addition to having direct management responsibility for certain groundfish species, the Southeast Alaska and Yakutat (Region I) Groundfish Project provides harvest information and other resource data from the adjacent Exclusive Economic Zone (EEZ) to the National Marine Fisheries Service (NOAA Fisheries) and North Pacific Fishery Management Council (Council) under the terms of a cooperative agreement with NOAA Fisheries.
+In addition to direct management responsibility for certain groundfish species, the Southeast Alaska and Yakutat (Region I) Groundfish Project provides harvest information and other resource data from the adjacent Exclusive Economic Zone (EEZ) to the National Marine Fisheries Service (NOAA Fisheries) and North Pacific Fishery Management Council (Council) under the terms of a cooperative agreement with NOAA Fisheries.
 Under this agreement, department staff have the responsibility of collecting, editing, and verifying all fish tickets from the harvest of groundfish and Pacific halibut (Hippoglossus stenolepis) landed in Alaska waters.
-Since May 2006 fish tickets are being entered by processors via e-Landings, a web-based reporting system, and subsequently validated by department staff.
-The state is also involved in the management of groundfish in the EEZ through the groundfish project leader's participation on the Council's Gulf of Alaska Groundfish Plan Team.
+Since May 2006, fish tickets are entered by processors via eLandings, a web-based reporting system, and are subsequently validated by department staff.
+The state is also involved in the management of groundfish in the EEZ through the groundfish project's participation on the Council's Gulf of Alaska Groundfish Plan Team.